derekis/beautiful-jekyll/papers/capeheart-blm.md

 ---
 layout: page
-title: '"Hands up, don't shoot" was built on a lie': A case-study on social movements in the media
+title: '"Hands up, don't shoot" was built on a lie'
+subtitle: A case-study on social movements in the media
 ---

 Introduction